nbogojevic/piHomeEasy/README.md

     $ sudo piHomeEasy 0 31415 1 off

-If you associated several devices with same emitter id, you can control all of them by passing -1 instead of receiver ids.
-This is called group command.
+If you associated several devices with the same emitter id, you can control all of them by passing -1 instead of receiver ids.
+This is called the group command.

 To switch **on** all devices in group, use: